telecter/cmd-launcher/README.md

 ### Usage

 To start the latest version, run the binary.
-`./cmd-launcher`.
-This will download libraries, assets, and the client.
+This will downloads assets, libraries, and the client to launch the game.

 ### Not Implemented